In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model, the Fit.

 Back in the day (not too long ago, actually) Total Gym used to ship workout DVDs along with the exercise equipment.

-A few years ago they converted those workout programs over to a new streaming service, though they still have some of the classics in stock here:
+A few years ago they converted those workout programs over to the new Total Gym TV streaming service, though they still have some of the old Total Gym DVDs in stock on their site.

 Bottom line on using the Total Gym: